Inari Sámi language: Modern Inari Sámi

+Anarâškielâ servi and language preservation

-In 1986, the Anarâškielâ servi (Inari Sámi Language Association) was founded to promote the language and its use.
+The Anarâškielâ servi (Inari Sámi Language Association) was founded in 1986 to promote the language and its use; that year, there were only four children who spoke Inari Sámi, two of which were taught by their parents Matti Morottaja and Ilmari Mattus who founded the association.

 The association publishes numerous books, textbooks, a calendar, etc., in Inari Sámi.
-They have established a language immersion program in 1997 for 3- to 6-year-old children in a day care in Inari and Ivalo.
-In 2007, the association started publishing an Inari Sámi newspaper called Kierâš online.
+They established a language immersion program in 1997 for 3- to 6-year-old children in a day care in Inari and Ivalo.
+The language nest model was inspired by a similar program used to preserve the Māori language in New Zealand.
+Its first nest produced about 40 new Inari Sámi speakers over the next decade, but it faced initial expansion issues because the program only had two teachers.

-A new phenomenon is the use of Inari Sámi in rap songs by Mikkâl Morottaja, whose stage name is Amoc.
-Morottaja published the first full-length Inari Sámi rap CD in the world on 6 February 2007, the Sámi National Day.
+In 2007, the association started publishing an Inari Sámi newspaper called Kierâš online, with Morottaja's son Petter serving as editor-in-chief.
+Morottaja's other son Mikkâl, whose stage name is Amoc, uses Inari Sámi in rap songs.
+Amoc published the first full-length Inari Sámi rap CD in the world on Sámi National Day in 2007.

+Linguist Marja-Liisa Olthuis became the first person to use Inari Sámi to defend a doctoral thesis in April 2007 from the University of Oulu.
+Olthuis then created the Complementary Aanaar Saami Language Education (CASLE) program, teaching nonnative adult speakers the Inari Sámi language.
+CASLE participants learned how to teach the language and use it on an everyday basis — they then became teachers for new language nests, allowing the Anarâškielâ servi program to expand.

+One of Olthuis's students, Italian-born Fabrizio Brecciaroli, began overseeing Anarâškielâ servi's publications in 2019.
+The Inari Sámi version of Wikipedia launched in 2020 and expansion is led by Brecciaroli and Anarâškielâ servi.
+As of 2025, it has over 6,000 articles.
+In 2023, Anarâš Aavis, the only daily newspaper written in Inari Sámi, was founded; Brecciaroli currently serves as editor.

+Olthuis said in 2025 that she estimated Inari Sámi had about 500 total speakers as a result of language revival efforts.

 Geographic distribution

 Along with Finnish, Skolt Sámi and Northern Sámi, Inari Sámi is one of the four official languages in the municipality of Inari, in particular in the following villages located on the shore of Lake Inari (the Inari Sámi name for the village is enclosed in parentheses):